 What are the criteria for mentees to enter the program?

-The mentees’ first point of contact and entry to the program is through employment services or bridge programs at one of the Program Delivery Partners.
+The mentees’ first point of contact and entry to the program is through employment services or bridge programs at one of the Community Partners.

 They accept mentees into the program based on the following criteria:

 - High skilled professionals who have recently immigrated to Canada;

 - “Job-ready” – this means they could start a job in their field in Canada at any time.
 It includes having high English language skills and any other training they need to work in their profession in Canada;

 - Have limited or no Canadian work experience in their profession OR re-engaged with their profession through an academic training or bridging program within the past two years;